-Dozens killed in Israeli air attack on Gaza refugee camp: medical official
+Dozens killed in Israeli air attack on Jabalia refugee camp: Gaza official

 Dozens of people have been killed in an Israeli air raid on the Jabalia refugee camp in northern Gaza, according to a medical official and Palestinian authorities in the besieged territory.

-“More than 50 people have been killed,” Dr. Atef al-Kahlout, director of the Indonesian Hospital, told Al Jazeera.
-He said the hospital was unable to yet provide the total number of casualties as it was still counting the victims.
+“More than 50 people have been killed,” Dr Atef al-Kahlout, director of the Indonesian Hospital, told Al Jazeera.
+He said the hospital was not yet able to provide the total number of casualties as it was still counting the victims.

 Keep readinglist of 3 items